 A big mistake many people make when starting their SEO career is trying to inflate these metrics, they think a good TF or CF will help you rank in Google.
 This is not how it works.
 These are just Majestic's interpretations of how Google rates link strength.
 They are only useful to compare sites to one another, they should not be used as a 'target' when trying to rank.
 That being said, Majestic's TF and CF are some of the best metrics we have at our disposal as SEOs - and our job would be a whole lot harder without them.

 You can jump in right now and use our tool to check the Majestic metrics of your chosen list of urls.
 The tool checks the following metrics: Citation Flow (CF), Trust Flow (TF), Backlinks (BL), and Referring Domains (RD).
 Further down the page you will find an overview which will enable you to judge backlink profiles with ease.

-Check Majestic Citation Flow, Trust Flow, Backlinks and Referring Domains now
+Check Majestic Citation Flow, Trust Flow, Backlinks and Referring Domains for up to 30 urls now

 Url:The url in question

 BL:The number of backlinks the url has in Majestic's database

 RD:The number of referring domains the url has in Majestic's database

 You can choose to download the data in the table above as either a CSV file or an XLSX file by clicking on the icons below.